Communism is the opiate of intellectuals [with] no cure except as a guillotine might be called a cure for dandruff.Clare Boothe Luce

 Both saws were hand-forged 70~80 years ago in Sanjo, Japan by a saw blacksmith named Azuma with the brand-name of Nakaya Choujiro (中屋長次郎), a venerable name in Eastern Japan.
 The grandson of this blacksmith is still producing saws in Sanjo today, including the Seijiro brand ryouba saws we carry.
 Nowadays nearly all of his production has shifted to short saws used by luthiers.

 I found these saws in a tool store in Tokyo which is now defunct due to the owner’s inconvenient relocation to the big lumberyard in the sky.
-At the time of purchase, the store owner informed me they were originally commissioned by, and custom forged for, a Miyadaiku (temple carpenter) in Arakawa Ward of Tokyo, but sadly he had moved on to sorting boards in heaven without picking up these sawblades, leaving them sad and lonely in a cabinet hidden behind buckets of paint and roofing materials.
+At the time of purchase, the store owner informed me they were originally commissioned by, and custom forged for, a Miyadaiku (temple carpenter) in Arakawa Ward of Tokyo who had moved on to sorting boards in a more exalted clime without picking up these sawblades (no handles), leaving them sad and lonely in a cabinet hidden behind buckets of paint and roofing materials.

 I get misty remembering their joy at being rescued after languishing so many years in darkness…